borine/bluez-alsa/doc/bluealsa-aplay.1.rst

 **bluealsa-aplay** will not operate any mixer controls, even if some other application changes the PCM volume mode to native while in use.

-When using ``--volume=auto`` or ``--volume=mixer`` the ALSA mixer control will be operated only when the PCM stream is active, (i.e., the remote device is sending audio).
+When native volume control is enabled (using either ``--volume=auto`` or ``--volume=mixer``) then the ALSA mixer control will be operated only when the PCM stream is active, (i.e., the remote device is sending audio).
 If a connected remote device requests a volume change when no active stream is playing, then **bluealsa-aplay** will ignore that request.
 When the audio stream starts then **bluealsa-aplay** will change the Bluetooth volume to match the current setting of the ALSA mixer control.